Law of Attraction

 2. Assume the feeling of the wish fulfilled

-Goddard's central instruction was to feel the reality of the wish as already accomplished.
+Goddard's central instruction was to feel the wish as already accomplished.
 Sit for a minute and imagine the relief, the ordinary normality, of already having it.
 Not wanting it.
 Having it.

 3. Persist past the evidence

-The hard part comes when the outside world has not changed yet.
-Persistence means holding your new assumption steady anyway, instead of swapping back to the old one every time reality disagrees.
+The hard part is when the outside world has not changed yet.
+Persistence means holding the new assumption steady anyway, instead of swapping back to the old one every time reality disagrees.
 This is the same discipline as letting go of the how.

 4. Live from the end